YukiAtsusaka/logical/README.md

 ## 3. Computing or Simulating the Racial Margin of Victory
 #### :key: `comp_M`,  `sim_M`

 So far, we have assumed that *M* is readily available.
 However, researchers often want to (A) compute the racial margin of victory based on observed data or (B) simulate it using substantive knowledge on the level of minority bloc voting and white crossover.
-Two help functions will help you achieve each of these goals:
+Two help functions `comp_M` and `sim_M` will help you achieve each of these goals:

 ```r
 # Computing M from observed data